Since our inception, Griffith has embraced and protected its natural environment

 Griffith supports rich and healthy biodiversity through an array of approaches that reduce threatening processes impacting our wild species such as greenhouse gas emissions, pollution and land-clearing.
 All of this while using our campuses for world-class education that has sustainability at its core.

-Griffith biodiversity Learn more about our wildlife
+Griffith Biodiversity Learn more about our wildlife

 The Australian Rivers Institute addresses the need to improve the success and sustainability of restoration and rehabilitation efforts for shared land and water systems, maintain, conserving, and restoring ecosystems and their biodiversity.
 Many of our catchments and aquatic ecosystems – and the services they provide – are degraded.
 Millions of dollars are spent on their repair, often with limited success.
 At the Institute, we focus on understanding the impacts of stressors on all aspects of catchments and associated aquatic ecosystems, and developing tools to optimise investment in on-ground actions.